 Trevor Alston

-Trevor Alston PhD Student in Neurobiology at Duke University working with Dr. John Pearson on dimensionality reduction.
+Trevor Alston PhD Student in Neurobiology at Duke University working with Dr. John Pearson on Developing real time algorithms for Neural Analysis.

 A new frontier of coding: Effectively using LLMs technologies to help you code better: Featuring ChatGPT